zorenko/trifit/README.md

 # Overview

-Trifit is a system that allows professional trainers to worl with their clients remotely.
+Trifit is a system that allows professional trainers to work with their clients remotely.

 # Preview